pausm99/pausm99/README.md

 <h2 align="center">Hi 👋!
-My name is Pau Sàbat Martí and I'm a Frontend Developer trainee, from Barcelona</h2>
+My name is Pau Sàbat and I'm a Frontend Developer trainee, from Barcelona</h2>

 ###